greystate/xmldump/README.markdown

 ### verbose

-To keep the XML viewable, XMLDump will hide some of the attributes of a Document, e.g. @writerName, @createdDate etc. To view the complete XML you specify the `verbose` option:
+To keep the XML viewable, XMLDump will hide some of the attributes of a Document, e.g. `@writerName`, `@createdDate` etc. To view the complete XML you specify the `verbose` option:

 	http://yourwebsite.com/xmldump?id=1234&verbose=yes